ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: User Study

 \subsection{Setup}

 We conducted a user study to understand how effectively \sysname{} supports the unfamiliar decision-making process.
 The user study was designed as a within-subjects study comparing \sysname{} with two other conditions --- conventional web search and a multi-agent framework.
-Through the user study, we aimed to answer the following research questions: \begin{itemize} \item RQ1: How does \sysname{} help users explore a broad information space in the domain? \item RQ2: How does \sysname{} support the discovery and management of relevant information to the user’s context? \item RQ3: How does the user perceive their final decision with \sysname{}? \item RQ4: How does the user utilize \sysname{} in the decision-making process? \end{itemize}
+Our study was designed to address the research questions introduced earlier in Section \ref{introduction} (RQ1-RQ4).